WESTERN CIVILIZATION 104B

 Place your name on all papers you send plus the Section number of the reaction paper.
 Remember to return your exa questions with your answers.

-SEPTEMBER 8: I MUST HAVE RECEIVED YOUR ONLINE FORM INDICATING YOU ARE IN THE COURSE BY TODAY OR I NEED TO INDICATE ON MY ATTENDANCE REPORT THAT YOU ARE A NO SHOW.
+JSeptember 7: I MUST HAVE RECEIVED YOUR ONLINE FORM INDICATING YOU ARE IN THE COURSE BY TODAY OR I NEED TO INDICATE ON MY ATTENDANCE REPORT THAT YOU ARE A NO SHOW.
+BE SURE YOU KEEP A COPY OF THE TIME STAMPED SHEET THAT APPEARS AFTER YOU SEND IT OR A COPY OF MY CONFIRMATION THAT I RECEIVED IT.
+IF YOU DO NOT HAVE ONE YOUR CLAIM THAT I SHOULD NOT HAVE DROPPED YOU WILL FALL ON MY DEAF EARS!

-October 27: IF YOU HAVE NOT TURNED IN ANY WORK BY THIS DATE OR HAVE NOT SENT ME A NOTE INDICATING THAT YOU INTEND TO COMPLETE THIS COURSE THIS SEMESTER I WILL DROP YOU AS OF THIS DATE.
+November 5: IF YOU HAVE NOT TURNED IN ANY WORK BY THIS DATE OR HAVE NOT SENT ME A NOTE INDICATING THAT YOU INTEND TO COMPLETE THIS COURSE THIS SEMESTER I WILL DROP YOU AS OF THIS DATE.
+PLEASE DO NOT WASTE MY TIME REQUESTING THAT I ADD YOU BACK INTO THE COURSE.

-EXAM III December 14 (If you haven't completed the course by this time you will receive an F for this semester.
-I will not grade any late exams until Spring semester begins unless I give you special dispensation or an incomplete form has been filled out .
+EXAM III December 13 (If you haven't completed the course by this time you will receive an F for this semester.
+I probablty will not grade any late exams until after Spring semester begins unless I give you special dispensation or an incomplete form has been filled out .

 NOTES: My E-mail address is AKirshner@ohlone.edu - this is the way to turn in your assignments and exams (you will request exams via e-mail after completing all papers due before said exam).
 My web page to view example exams is at http://www2.ohlone.edu/people/akirshner/westcivaexams.html Other information is at http://www.ohlone.edu/people/akirshner/wcasp.html.

-I will try to post grades weekly after the first two weeks of the semester at http://www.Ohlone.edu/people/akirshner/gradeswc.html
+I will try to post grades weekly after the first three weeks of the semester at

 AND